 - For the relevant workstation chamber return the Control screen to the main menu. - Turn the humidity controls off at the main menu. - Remove all cells/ samples to an alternative storage facility. - Switch the workstation off. - Unplug the workstation from the mains power supply. - Remove the glove port covers by turning the cover anti-clockwise (counter-clockwise).
-The glove port covers can be stored in the glove port cover holders located on the workstation stand. - Remove the Ezee Sleeves . - Undo the front screen knobs by turning anti-clockwise (counter-clockwise).
-Store the glove port knobs in a safe location. - Remove the front screen knob washers.
-Store the front screen knobs in a safe location. - Remove the front screen by lifting away from the workstation.
+The glove port covers can be stored in the glove port cover holders located on the workstation stand. - Remove the Ezee-Sleeves. - Undo the front screen knobs by turning anti-clockwise (counter-clockwise).
+Store the glove port knobs in a safe location. - Remove the front screen by lifting away from the workstation.